alexei/sprintf.js/README.md

 ### Browser

 `sprintf-js` should work in all modern browsers.
-As of v1.1.1, you might need polyfills for the following:
+As of v1.1.2, you might need polyfills for the following:

- - `String.prototype.repeat()` (any IE)
  - `Array.isArray()` (IE < 9)
  - `Object.create()` (IE < 9)